ni/NI-ELVIS-III-Python-Examples/README.md

 # Running the Example

-1. At the same directory where you clone from GitHub in the earlier session, change the directory to `NI-ELVIS-III-Python/`:
+1. In the same directory where you clone from GitHub in the earlier session, change the directory to `NI-ELVIS-III-Python/`:

    ```
    cd NI-ELVIS-III-Python/